Is It Safe To Get Tattooed Over A Mole?

 The most common reason tattoo artists give for not applying ink to a mole is that your mole’s natural color is important in monitoring your health.

 One of the biggest indicators that a mole has become cancerous is a change in its color.
-When you tattoo over a mole, the ink pigments mask that natural color and you may not be aware that your mole has changed colors.
+When you tattoo over a mole, the ink pigments mask that natural color, and you may not be aware when your mole’s natural color has begun to change.

 When dealing with cancer, it’s ideal to treat it as early as possible.
 Not knowing that your mole has changed color because you have a tattoo over it can delay you in getting the treatment you need.